Getting through Teething

 All of that drooling can cause a rash on your baby's face.
 To keep this from happening, dry your baby's face with a soft cloth.
 You may want to keep a cloth tucked under his chin, so you are always ready to wipe.

 To help ease the pain you can give your baby something cold to chew on.
 The pressure is a good distraction, and the cold reduces swelling.

-Here are some things you may help your baby ease the discomfort of teething:
+Here are some tips to help ease the discomfort of teething:

-- A medical grade silicone teether – avoid the ones with liquid as they can break and leak
+- A medical grade silicone teething ring.
+Avoid the ones with liquid inside.
+They may break and leak

 - If your baby is eating solids, you can feed him soft foods like applesauce or yogurt

 - Frozen fruit in a feeder mesh bag, even for babies who are not yet on solids